Where Does the 80% of Women Wear the Wrong Bra Size Statistic Actually Come From? - BRABAR

 How BRABAR Uses This Statistic

-We reference the 8 out of 10 figure in our own materials because it's a widely recognized shorthand for a real, well-documented problem — not because we're claiming it as an internally-verified, peer-reviewed number specific to our own customer base.
-The honest version of the claim is: multiple independent studies, using different methodologies and different populations, consistently find that a majority of women are not wearing an accurately sized bra, most often because the band was measured at the wrong point on the body or padded with extra inches that don't reflect their actual proportions.
+We reference the 8 out of 10 figure in our own materials because it's a widely recognized shorthand for a real, well-documented problem - not because we're claiming it as an internally-verified, peer-reviewed number specific to our own customer base.
+The honest version of the claim is: multiple independent studies, using different methodologies and different populations across the US and internationally, consistently find that a majority of women are not wearing an accurately sized bra, most often because the band was measured at the wrong point on the body or padded with extra inches that don't reflect their actual proportions.
+That inconsistency in methodology, more than any single percentage, is the actual case for standardizing how bras are measured in the first place.

 Frequently Asked Questions